 These technological advancements allow businesses to innovate their promotional activities using tools and software that automate workflows and marketing tasks.

 For example, marketers have the power to automate welcome e-mails, identify qualified leads, and send follow up e-mails automatically, whereas the use of chatbots for interaction with website visitors has also become commonplace.
+So, if you want to get one step ahead, find out how bots work and implement them on your website successfully.

 The revenues for the B2B marketing automation market are expected to cross US$ 14 Billion by 2024.
 This evolution in automation makes it crucial for marketers to stay on top of recent trends in the industry.